 Clear the title of liens and judgments

-In this type of situation, your real estate attorney at closing will help prepare all of the necessary documentation to clear the title.
-While it could take months of exhaustive work, it needs to be done in order for the sale to close.
+If anything is uncovered during the title search, your real estate attorney at closing will help prepare all of the necessary documentation to clear the title.
+While it could take months of exhaustive work, it’s necessary in order for the sale to close.

 Back up your agent in negotiations

-Depending on the severity of issues found (and the inspector will find problems), a real estate attorney and your real estate agent can negotiate the best way to move forward.
+Depending on the severity of issues found, a real estate attorney and your real estate agent can negotiate the best way to move forward.
 This could include repairing the items, proving the items to be adequate, providing a repair credit to the buyer, or lowering your asking price.

 Pore over escrow documents to catch any red flags

-Once you open escrow, your escrow officer will send documents to fill out which include the grant deed, state-specific forms, the property information statement, and more.
+Once you open escrow, your escrow officer will send you documents to fill out, which include the grant deed, state-specific forms, the property information statement, and more.
 Your closing attorney will guide you through this paperwork and be able to identify any mistakes before you sign it.

 Your real estate agent, who’s likely seen thousands of escrow documents before, will be familiar with the process and be able to do the basic parsing of the paperwork.
 But as with any important documents, especially in a transaction as large as real estate, it’s smart to have a lawyer review them before signing.